 Larger over-ear wireless cans currently offer around 15 to 25 hours of playback per charge, often with features like active noise cancellation thrown in.
-In contrast, most true wireless earbuds on the market average less than a fifth as long — if we’re being generous.
+Banded or “tethered” wireless in-ears — which use a wire or halo-style band to connect the two earbuds together, often get around 10-15 hours.
+In contrast, most true wireless earbuds on the market can average a third to a fifth as long — if we’re being generous.
 Erato’s popular Apollo 7, for instance, offer only three hours of playback time.
-The same goes for Earin’s M1, Sol Republic’s Amps Air, Samsung’s Gear IconX, Bragi’s Dash, and so on.
+The same goes for Earin’s M1, Sol Republic’s Amps Air, Bragi’s Dash, and so on.
 Sound-augmenting hearables like Doppler Labs’ all-new Hear One, offer even less time — just 2.5 hours.
 That’s not enough time to get you through a short flight without a recharge.

-To combat this obvious obstacle, virtually every model naps in a wireless charging case, which can push you to around 15 hours of listening time, or more.
+To combat this obvious obstacle, virtually every model (except The Headphone) naps in a wireless charging case, which can push you to around 15 hours of listening time on the go, or more.
 But recharging your earbuds takes time, as much as an hour and a half for some products.
 That’s a lot of downtime when you’re in the middle of a movie or stuck on a coast-to-coast flight.

 Perhaps the biggest gripe about the first wave of true wireless in-ears is the widely spread frustration of connection inconsistencies — sync issues between buds often create a wobbly stereo image, while the tiny antennae inside the buds give users fits as they drop connection from the phone.
 That’s to say nothing of poor call quality.